percona/pmm-doc/docs/details/index.md

 - [Data handling in PMM](personal_data_handling): Personal and confidential data handling in PMM.

+- [Encryption Details](/encryption.md): Details on which data are encrypted in PMM and how the encryption is applied.

 - [QAN under the hood](query-analytics.md): The Query Analytics dashboard provides insights into query execution and time allocation, helping you analyze database queries over time.
 It enables you to optimize database performance and identify and resolve issues at their source.

 - [Developing Advisor checks](develop-checks/index.md): Database health assessments.